helixhorned/ljremarkable/README.md

     This gesture can also be used to select a portion of text in e.g. a web browser.
-Take care though: `xochitl` being active means that it will interpret a left or right swipe as moving one page back or forward, respectively.
+Take care though: `xochitl` being active means that it will interpret a left or right swipe as moving one page forward or back, respectively.
 In order to prevent it from doing so, it seems to suffice to carry out the drag slowly.
 Note that non-horizontal drags are not interpreted, so another way to avoid accidentally changing the page (and overdrawing the Pi screen view) is to move the finger in an arc.